Spherical subcategories in representation theory: A non-commutative curve

+In \hyref{Example}{ex:non-commutative_curve}, we present a 3-spherelike object over a finite-dimensional algebra whose associated spherical subcategory is not of the form $\Db(\Lambda)$ for a finite-dimensional algebra $\Lambda$.

+This object has a natural interpretation as a sheaf supported on the singularity of a non-commutative nodal cubic curve.
+There is a dual 3-spherelike object with similarly peculiar spherical subcategory.
+However, the intersection of these two spherical subcategories has a clear interpretation, both algebraically and geometrically.

 \begin{example} We give an example of a $3$-spherelike object, such that the spherical subcategory is neither the derived category nor the perfect derived category of a finite-dimensional algebra.
-Consider the algebra $\Lambda$ given by the following quiver
+Consider the algebra $\Lambda = \Lambda_1$ from \hyref{Section}{sec:derived-invariant} given as